PaCo: Preconditions Attributed to Commonsense Knowledge: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We presented, \CQ, a dataset of 5.4K collected enabling and disabling preconditions of everyday commonsense statements from \CN.
-We utilize this resource to create three tasks for evaluating the ability of systems to reason over circumstantial preconditions, namely: \nli, \mcqa, and \gen. Our evaluation shows that SOTA reasoners largely fall short below human performance, indicating the need for further investigation to develop precondition-aware systems.
+We presented, \CQ, a dataset of $12.4$K collected enabling and disabling preconditions of everyday commonsense statements from \CN.
+We utilize this resource to create three tasks for evaluating the ability of systems to reason over circumstantial preconditions, namely: \nli, \mcqa, and \gen. Our evaluation shows that SOTA reasoners largely fall behind human performance, indicating the need for further investigation to develop precondition-aware systems.

-Future work should also investigate the creation of precondition benchmarks for other statements besides utility, such as motivational or causal ones, or using weak-supervision to gather preconditions.
-Alternatively, we can leverage the contributed resource to develop generative models for automated context-aware KG construction~\cite{sorokin2017context}.
+Future work should cover the inclusion of preconditions in logical reasoning of the neuro-symbolic reasoners.
+It should also expand to multimodal setup or investigate using weak-supervision to gather preconditions.
+Alternatively, we can leverage the contributed resource to develop generative models for automated context-aware knowledge base construction~\cite{sorokin2017context}.